Academic Expectations & Information

-Single class meeting cancellations: Classes cancelled on a one-time basis during the semester due to instructor illness, etc. will be listed in the Cancellations and Closings link on the college’s website.
+- Classes cancelled on a one-time basis during the semester due to instructor illness can be found on the Cancellations and Closings web page.

 Classification of Students